How You Hear

 Like most people you probably take your hearing for granted.
 But have you ever wondered how you hear or how your auditory system captures, transmits and deciphers sound?

-Sound waves are captured by the shape of your ear and transmits them to the eardrum via the ear canal.
+Sound waves are captured by the shape of your ear and are then transmitted to the eardrum via the ear canal.

 Three tiny bones and the eardrum make up the middle ear.
 Sound waves cause the eardrum to vibrate.
 The three bones or ossicles called the malleus, incus, and stapes, pass the vibration on to the inner ear.